 Raw chocolate recipes are literally a dime a dozen, some are really fancy and exotic, others really simple.
-This raw chocolate recipe uses very few ingredients but what makes it the most unique and delicious raw vegan chocolate recipe ever is whats incased in the chocolate.
-Ive told many chocolateers this secret recipe in the hopes that someone would share it with the world but hey, sometimes you just got to do it yourself.
+This raw chocolate recipe uses very few ingredients but what makes it the most unique and delicious raw vegan chocolate recipe ever is whats encased in the chocolate.
+I’ve told many chocolatiers this secret recipe in the hopes that someone would share it with the world but hey, sometimes you just got to do it yourself.

 PS if you commercialize this recipe I only ask for 10% of the profits… 😉

 This all said raw chocolate or Cacao is a ingredient of hot debate within the raw food world.
 Some say its a true health food or super food, others that its poisonous (due to the theobromine), while others say that its medicinal.
 For years I avoided raw chocolate completely in favour for raw carob powder, a healthier substitute.

 While I still do choose carob more often that Cacao I have come to see

 1. What you do most often has the most pronounced effects

 2. It’s important to know what works for you / what you are sensitive to